Gregory-DelCarlo/Nomad/README.md

 Need help planning your next outdoor trip?
 Consider using Nomad, an outdoor backpacking app that makes it easy for users to plan a trip around popular trails in California.
 Select a trail to view its details and weather forecast.
 Once you've decided on a route, you can pack your essentials to go along with your trip.

-Nomad is created using an Express backend and MongoDB for data storage.
-The frontend is created with using React/Redux to create a smooth single-page webapp.
+Nomad was built with an Express backend while using MongoDB for data storage.
+The frontend was built using React/Redux to create a smooth single-page webapp.

 ## Technologies
 * MongoDB